prehani/swe-bites/README.md

-# vc-recipes
+# swe-bites
-version controlled recipes
+version controlled recipes from the instagram account @swe_bites